A recipe collaboration with Edith Jorsch

 - Preheat oven to 375ºF.

-- Whisk together olive oil, water, garlic, lemon juice, ¼ tsp salt, and oregano.
+- Whisk together olive oil, water, garlic, lemon juice, ¼ teaspoon salt, and oregano.
 Place all your veggies in a gallon ziplock bag or shallow container and pour this marinade over it.
 Be sure to coat everything really well and set aside to marinate for about 15 minutes.

 - In a small bowl, stir together the honey mustard and breakfast seasoning blend.
 Brush this mixture onto the salmon.